shivalijindal/creditcardprocessing/README.md

 # Credit Card Processing Application

 CCP is a Spring Boot Application developed and compiled using JDK 11.
-The Rest API follow the Contract-First Approach.
-The documentation is written manually as a yaml (Check src/main/resources/creditcardprovider.yaml).
-The document is used to generate the API interfaces which are then implemented.
+The Rest APIs are created using openAPI documentation and they follow the Contract-First Approach.
+The documentation is written manually as a yaml (Check src/main/resources/creditcardprovider.yaml) and is used to generate the API interfaces which are then implemented.

 # Setup and deployment